County recorders register new and used boats in the county where you live.

 The following boats are exempt from registration in Iowa:

-- Inflatable boats that are 7 feet long or less.
+- Inflatable boats that are 7 feet long or less in length, with no motor or sail.

-- Canoes and kayaks that are under 13 feet in length and lack a motor or sail.
+- Conventional canoes and Kayaks (includes inflatable canoes and kayaks) that are 13 ft. or less in length, and do not have a motor or sail.

 Boat Registration Number Requirements